togodx/togosite-sparqlist-obsolete/repository/interaction_proteins_in_pathway_reactome.md

 {{/if}}
 FROM <http://rdf.integbio.jp/dataset/togosite/reactome>
 WHERE {
-  VALUES ?reaction_type { biopax:BiochemicalReaction biopax:TemplateReaction biopax:Degradation }
-  VALUES ?child_type { biopax:Pathway biopax:BiochemicalReaction biopax:TemplateReaction biopax:Degradation }
+  VALUES ?child_path_type { biopax:Pathway biopax:BiochemicalReaction }
-  VALUES ?has_component { biopax:left biopax:right biopax:product }
 {{#if queryArray}}
   VALUES ?uniprot { {{#each queryArray}} "{{this}}"^^xsd:string {{/each}} }
 {{/if}}